Working with Services

 You can also use the Web UI to start or stop services.
 In the Web UI Services, you have additional options for stopping/starting services, such as Enable/Disable Auto-start for most of the services.

-Important: Although the services can be started or stopped from the Web UI, the start/stop/restart action is restricted for some services.
+Important: Although the services can be started or stopped from the Web UI, the start/stop/restart action is restricted for some services, such as, networking, td-agent, docker, exim4, and so on.
 These services can be operated from the OS Console.
 Run the following command to start/stop/restart a service.

 /etc/init.d/<service_name> stop/start/restart